 Author: William Strong

 Summary: Pushing back against the “hidden curriculum” of school writing as teacher-centered and reductive, Strong asserts a model of student-centered writing to learn.
 This article explains the importance of writing across disciplines and gives practical examples of authentic content area writing skills.
-His 12-point description of “The Hidden Curriculum of Writing” can serve as a powerful conversation starter with any group of teachers.
+His 12-point description of the features of the “hidden curriculum” can serve as a powerful conversation starter with any group of teachers engaged in a study of school-based writing.

 Original Date of Publication: Winter 2003